Thick Plate Laser Cutting Guide (20-40mm)

 | 20mm Stainless | 15kW | 20kW | 0.3-0.5 m/min | N₂ |

 Higher power enables faster cutting and better pierce quality.
-20kW+ lasers are standard for structural steel fabrication (20-40mm range).
+20kW+ lasers are standard for structural steel fabrication (20-40mm range), while 30kW-40kW machines are rapidly replacing legacy plasma systems for 50mm clean plate generation.

 Piercing Techniques for Thick Plate